marchock/node-version/README.md

 # node-version

-Compare global node version to project node version and provides a message if the two match or not.
+Compare your global node version to project node version and provides a message if the two match or not.